wagento/sms-notifications/README.md

 ### Manual

-This extension can be downloaded from [GitHub][5] and installed into the `app/code` directory of your Magento installation with these commands:
+This extension can be downloaded from [GitHub] and installed into the `app/code` directory of your Magento installation with these commands:

     cd /path/to/your/site/app/code